 One of my laundry essentials are these wool dryer balls.
 They help to cut down on drying time and reduce wrinkles.
 I add a couple of drops of essential oils to one of the balls before each dryer load to infuse a fresh scent.

-And the last, but certainly not least, essential oil must-have accessory to add to your oily collection is diffuser jewelry.
+And the last, but certainly not least, essential oil must-have accessory to add to your oily collection is a diffuser necklace.
 I personally wear my diffuser necklace daily so I can inhale my oils all day long.
-The lockets on the necklaces open to reveal a disc (usually leather or cork).
+The lockets on the necklaces open to reveal a disc (usually leather or felt).
 Just add a couple of drops of essential oils and voila – your personal diffuser on the go.
-Leather cuffs and braided bracelets are other great options – especially for kids and men.
-Here’s where I like to get my diffuser jewelry.
-And here’s another option for diffuser hair bows and hats for kids.
+You can replace those discs (like these felt discs) every 3-4 months.

-What are your favorite essential oil must-have accessories?disclosure.
+What are your favorite essential oil must-have accessories?

 Sign up to get a FREE copy of my e-book, The Essential Home: Quick Start Guide to DIY - available exclusively to subscribers.